basedanarki/basedanarki/README.md

 You don’t have to work at a multi-billion-trillion AI lab; let's do a distributed one OUR WAY and do it kickass. (join us!) 🌐🧠

 ## 📫 How to Reach Me
-Let’s connect and build something revolutionary!
+Let’s connect _and build_!
 You can reach me at [https://x.com/BasedAnarki](https://x.com/basedanarki).

-If you’re ready to disrupt the status quo with me, slide into my DMs, join the conversation, or just start by clicking the follow: https://github.com/basedanarki/
+If you’re ready to disrupt the status quo with me, slide into my DMs, join the conversation, or just start by (c'mon c'mon run it up, baby) clicking the follow: https://github.com/basedanarki/

-### ACCELERATE! 🧙‍♂️⏩🚀
+### ACCELERATE! 🧙‍♂️⏩